CARING FOR YOUR SUNGLASSES

 1. Never leave your sunglasses on the dash of your vehicle.
 Temperatures inside a car can reach nearly 150 degrees on a moderately hot day.
 This can cause frames to expand and lenses to delaminate, peel away or even bubble in extreme cases.

 2. "On your face or in a case" is our unofficial motto for sunglasses care.
 Keeping your sunglasses secure in a case, or around your neck, is great insurance against accidental drops or other mishaps.
 Also, avoid putting your sunglasses in your pocket as they may inadvertently get scratched by other items such as keys.
 And remember that wearing your sunglasses on top of your head or hat can stretch the hinges.

 3. Two hands are better than one; by removing your shades with both hands, whenever possible, you maintain the integrity of the frame and keep your hinges in top shape for years to come.
 Also, folding the arms of your sunglasses with a bit of care will ensure the hinges stay true in alignment when fully extended.

 4. We recommend cleaning your sunglasses with fresh water and a microfiber towel.
 Give your lenses a quick glance before rinsing to determine if any affixed debris or particles require special attention.
-We do not recommend a lens cleaning solution, but a mild soap if absolutely necessary.
+NEVER use a lens cleaning solution, only a mild soap and warm water if absolutely necessary.
 We always recommend using a microfiber cleaning cloth to wipe them down.
 Paper products such as napkins or even cotton T-shirts could deteriorate lens clarity.

 Have questions about sunglasses?
 Contact Us.